aws-solutions-library-samples/guidance-for-intelligent-route-optimization-on-aws/README.md

 **Note**: Make sure to update the arn to include the AWS Region and [Account ID](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html) of your Amplify project.

-Proceed to add another function, this one will be used as custom Lambda resolver for AppSync and it will be in charge of starting an itinerary:
+Proceed to add another function, this one will be used as custom Lambda resolver for AppSync and it will be in charge of starting an itinerary.
+From the root of the project folder, run the following command:

 ```sh
 amplify add function